How To: Commission A Piece Of Jewellery

 When a designer prices a commission they take a lot into consideration.
 As well as the time spent designing and making, a designer will have to think about the fluctuation in the price of precious metals, any hallmarking fees as well as the overheads that come with running a small business.
 Give your designer a budget as early as possible.
 If you are unsure what your budget will cover, don’t be afraid to ask, many pieces can be designed or altered to suit your budget by using different metals or stones.
 I work closely with my clients to ensure that I can create a beautiful piece that is within their budget.

 If you are looking for a bargain, a commissioned piece of jewellery is probably not for you.
 You can try looking at designers ready-made collections for something a little less expensive than a commissioned piece or keep an eye out for sales and offers.

 Remember, with a commission you're receiving a handcrafted item that has been designed and custom made especially for you.
 Be realistic with your budget and never expect a designer to lower their commission price.

 It's likely that you're commissioning a piece of jewellery as a gift for someone special.
 If you need the commission for a specific date, it's important to let your designer know as soon as possible.
 Be aware that designers can often have large workloads and the time it takes to complete a commission varies from piece to piece.
 It can take from 3-10 weeks to design and create from the first consultation to delivery, depending on the complexity of the design.
 Be prepared, think ahead and have a deadline to ensure you get your pieces in time for all of those special occasions.

 I hope you find these tips are helpful and now feel confident when commissioning a bespoke piece of jewellery.

-Alongside my collections I do provide a commission service and can update any existing designs in another metal or to suit your style.
-Take a look at my commissions gallery and get in touch to chat about how we can make your perfect piece of jewellery.
+Alongside my collections, I provide a commission service and can update any existing designs to suit your style.
+Take a look at my commission's gallery and get in touch to chat about how we can make your perfect piece of jewellery.